MairoPedroIsaac/cliprect-demo/README.md

 1. **child**
    - The widget to clip (in this case, an `Align` widget containing an image).
    - Without this, `ClipRect` has no effect.

 2. **clipBehavior** *(not explicitly used, defaults to `Clip.hardEdge`)*
    - This controls how Flutter clips the child — options include `Clip.hardEdge`, `Clip.antiAlias`, etc.
    - Can be adjusted for smoother visuals or better performance.

+3. **Align’s `heightFactor` inside ClipRect**
+   - Though not a property of `ClipRect`, it's often used with it.
+   - Controls the vertical space to show from the child widget.
+   - In this app: `heightFactor: 0.5` clips the image to its top half.

 ## Code Structure